gojimmypi/gojimmypi.github.io/_posts/2022-04-23-git-tangle-replace-branch.md

 there's hope!

 TL;DR
-- Keep the forked `master` (preferably named `main`) branch clean from incremental merge or update commits, to not need these instructions.
+- Keep the forked `master` (preferably named `main`) branch clean from incremental merge or update commits, so that these instructions are not needed.
-- Create a separate branch for each commit to upstream
+- Create a separate branch for each commit to upstream.
-- Don't use the web "fetch upstream` button
+- Don't use the web `fetch upstream` button.
 - BACKUP your local GitHub repo before doing enything presented here.

 ![git_train_wreck](../images/git_train_wreck.png)